-- How should an HOA agreement account for the scope of duties of the project manager and allow for amendments to the HOA agreement?
+- How should HOA documents account for the scope of duties of the project manager and allow for amendments to the HOA documents?

 - What are the most common points of ongoing liability for the developer, and how can they be mitigated?

 - How can special committees of HOAs and tolling agreements be used to protect developer interests?